-We are legislated by the provincial government of Ontario and are responsible for administering the Workplace Safety and Insurance Act, 1997 (WSIA).
-We are completely funded by employer premiums, and to a lesser degree, the income we earn on our investments.
+We are legislated by the government of Ontario and are responsible for administering the Workplace Safety and Insurance Act, 1997 (WSIA).
+We receive funding from business premiums and investment income.
 The province does not provide us with any funding.
-We are a trust agency that is governed by an independent board of directors made up of representatives from employers, workers and others.
+We are a trust agency governed by an independent board of directors made up businesses, employees and other stakeholders.

 Schedules 1 and 2

-Employers who are registered with the WSIB, are covered under either Schedule 1 or Schedule 2 of the Workplace Safety and Insurance Act, 1997 (WSIA).
+Businesses who are registered with the WSIB are covered under either Schedule 1 or Schedule 2 of the Workplace Safety and Insurance Act, 1997 (WSIA).
 By the Numbers presents 10 years of statistics on Schedule 1 and 2 separately.

 - Required by legislation to pay premiums to the WSIB and are protected by a system of collective liability;

-- Relieved of individual responsibility for actual claim costs, since the WSIB pays benefits to injured workers out of money pooled in the insurance fund.
+- Relieved of individual responsibility for actual claim costs, since the WSIB pays benefits to people with workplace injuries or illnesses.

-- Employers who self-insure the provisions of benefits under the WSIA;
+- Businesses who are self-insured for benefits under the WSIA;

-- Liable to pay all benefit compensation and administration costs for workers’ claims.
-The WSIB administers the payment of benefits for workers of Schedule 2 employers and recovers the cost of these benefits plus administration fees from the employers.
+- Must pay for all workplace injury and illness claims.
+The WSIB administers the payment of injury and illness claims and recovers the cost of these benefits plus administration fees from the businesses.